-B-14.2.1 The material shall be taken to have passed the test if no turbidity is produced within 5 minutes.
+B-14.2.1 The material shall be taken to have passed the test if no turbidity is produced within 5 min.

 B-15 DETERMINATION OF MATTER INSOLUBLE IN WATER

 B-15.1 Procedure

 Accurately weigh about 20 g of the material and dissolve it in about 150 ml of water in a beaker.
 Heat it on a steam bath for 30 min.
 Filter the solution through a tared filter paper or tared Gooch or sintered glass crucible (G No. 4).
 Wash the residue with water.
 Dry the filter paper or crucible along with the residue to constant mass at (105 ± 2) °C.